 Keep healthy snacks at your desk

 Another trick you can use is to buy healthy snacks (nuts, dried fruit and trail mix are a good choice, as long as you’re not allergic) and keep them at your desk to tide you over until your next meal.

 Download a free budgeting app

 Here is a list of the 8 Best Budgeting Apps of 2019.
 Note which ones are free and which ones aren’t.
-Pick one a free one to set up.
+Pick a free one and set it up.